98548J/98548J.github.io/docs/team_meetings/2023-09-06-FirstCatapult.md

 {: .design}
 # Introduction

-We successfully built the catapult last week, but due to homecoming events, we were unable to test it.
-This week, we plan to test it and catch up on our notebook work.
-Additionally, we aim to start designing and building the wings using CAD software.
+Today we had our sevinth team meeting of the yea, and Last week, we were able to construct the catapult successfully.
+However, we were not able to test it due to homecoming events.
+This week, we plan to test it and also catch up on our notebook work.
+This will enable us to prepare ourselves for when we begin working on other mechanisms for the robots.
+We don't want to be constantly playing catch-up.
+Additionally, we like to use notebooks as a tool to reflect and learn from.

 {: .design}
 # Agenda